rain64x/open-listings/docs/README.md

 <br>
 <br>

-> Open-Listings is not production ready !
+> Open-Listings is not production ready!
 There are many bugs.
-I've built it in a mindset like make the whole thing happen quickly !
+I've built it in a mindset like make the whole thing happen quickly!

 *Open-listings* as a listing web-app is unique in a way and this is why:
   - It runs very fast,